Sample of Courses

 And how feminist art and media

+practice informs, contests, and re-creates the interface.
 The course was taught combining histories of science, cinema,

 and colonialism with contemporary feminist theories of vision and visuality.
 This course was the departments